The genealogy of branching Brownian motion with absorption: Convergence to the Bolthausen--Sznitman coalescent

 We now assign weights to the individuals.
 For $0 \leq j \leq K$ and $1 \leq i \leq M_N(t_j(\log N)^3)$, define

 That is, the particles are weighted proportional to their contribution to the sum in (\ref{ZNdef}), except at time $t_K(\log N)^3$ when all particles are weighted equally.
 We use these weights because we will later sample particles uniformly at time $t_K(\log N)^3$, but the number of descendants that a particle at time $t_i(\log N)^3$ has at time $t_K(\log N)^3$ will be roughly proportional to the weight that it has been assigned.
 Also define $A_i(j,k)$ to be the set of descendants at time $t_k(\log N)^3$ of the $i$th individual at time $t_j(\log N)^3$.
 More precisely, $A_i(j,k)$ is the set of indices $\ell$ such that the individual at position $x_{\ell, k}$ at time $t_k(\log N)^3$ is descended from the individual in position $x_{i,j}$ at time $t_j(\log N)^3$.
 We are now ready to define the discrete bridges.
-First, for $0 \leq y \leq 1$, and $0 \leq j \leq K$, define
+First, for $0 \leq y \leq1$, and $0 \leq j \leq K$, define

 with the convention that the maximum of the empty set is $0$.
 We think of $L_j(y)$ as being approximately the $y$th quantile of the population at time $t_j(\log N)^3$ when individuals are weighted as above and ordered according to their labels.
-Then for $0 \le y \le 1$ and $0 \leq j < k \leq K$, let Note that these discrete bridges $B_{t_j, t_k}^N$ are not exactly bridges in the sense defined above; for example, their increments are not exactly exchangeable because there are only finitely many particles at time $t_j$.
-However, we will show in Lemmas \ref{L:1ptcv} and \ref{L:multicv} below that these discrete bridges converge to the bridges $B_{t_j, t_k}$.
+Then for $0 \le y \le1$ and $0 \leq j < k \leq K$, let

+Note that these discrete bridges $B_{t_j, t_k}^N$ are not exactly bridges in the sense defined above; for example, their increments are not exactly exchangeable because there are only finitely many particles at time $t_j$.
+However, we will show in Lemmas~\ref{L1ptcv} and \ref {Lmulticv} below that these discrete bridges converge to the bridges $B_{t_j, t_k}$.

 \begin{Lemma} If $0 \leq i<j<k \leq K$, then $B_{t_i,t_k}^N=B_{t_j,t_k}^N \circ B^N_{t_i,t_j}$ and $(B_{t_i, t_k}^N)^{-1} = (B_{t_i, t_j}^N)^{-1} \circ (B_{t_j, t_k}^N)^{-1}$, where the inverse functions are defined as in (\ref{bridgeinv}). \end{Lemma}